manuel-sam/Amazon-Product-Review-Analysis/README.md

 # Amazon-Product-Review-Analysis
 Exploratory data analysis of Amazon product review data using Excel.
 Includes dashboards and insights on ratings, reviews, discounts, and revenue.

-# 🛒 Amazon Product Review Analysis
+# Amazon Product Review Analysis

 This project is part of my DSA Data Analysis Capstone.
 It focuses on analyzing Amazon product review data to uncover insights that help inform pricing, product strategy, and customer satisfaction.

-## 📊 Project Summary
+## Project Summary

-- 📂 **Dataset Size:** 1,465 products × 16 columns
+-  **Dataset Size:** 1,465 products × 16 columns
-- 🛠️ **Tools Used:** Excel (Pivot Tables, Calculated Columns, Dashboard Design)
+- 🛠**Tools Used:** Excel (Pivot Tables, Calculated Columns, Dashboard Design)
-- 🎯 **Goal:** Use Excel to analyze trends in ratings, pricing, reviews, and discounts — and build a clean, interactive dashboard.
+- **Goal:** Use Excel to analyze trends in ratings, pricing, reviews, and discounts — and build a clean, interactive dashboard.

 ## 🧾 Business Questions Answered